karthikrajkumar/tracing/README.md

-# Auto-Instrumentation for FastAPI Applications
+# Auto-Instrumentation for FastAPI Applications (Dynatrace-like Approach)

-This project demonstrates how to automatically add OpenTelemetry instrumentation to FastAPI applications without requiring any code changes.
+This project demonstrates how to automatically add OpenTelemetry instrumentation to FastAPI applications without requiring any code changes, similar to how Dynatrace works.
 It consists of two main components:

-1. **FastAPI Auto-Instrumentation Agent**: A Python agent that uses import hooks to inject OpenTelemetry instrumentation into FastAPI applications at runtime.
+1. **FastAPI Auto-Instrumentation Agent**: A Python agent that automatically instruments FastAPI applications at runtime using monkey patching and preloading techniques, similar to how Dynatrace's OneAgent works.
 2. **Sample FastAPI Application**: A clean FastAPI application with no explicit OpenTelemetry instrumentation, used to demonstrate the agent's capabilities.

 ## Project Structure